runningman84/chef-monitor/README.md

 Monitor is a cookbook for monitoring services, using Sensu, a monitoring framework.
 The default recipe installs & configures the Sensu client (monitoring agent), as well as common service check dependencies.
+This cookbook supports multiple transports:
+* rabbitmq (default)
+* redis
+* snssqs

 The master recipe installs & configures the Sensu server, API, dashboard, & their dependencies (eg. RabbitMQ & Redis).
-The remaining recipes are intended to put monitoring checks in place in order to monitor specific services (eg. `recipe[monitor::redis]`).
+This cookbook also supports external redis servers using the `redis_address` attribute.

+Autoscaling sensu servers can be build using an external redis (e.g. aws elastic cache) and snssqs transport (using sns and sqs and standalone only checks).

+The cookbook contains preconfigured handlers for ec2 and chef in order to remove ephemeral instances without creating incidents.

 Learn more about Sensu [Here](http://docs.sensuapp.org/).